abdulsaleh/asyncio-for-ai/src/llm-responses.md

 ### Step 0

-Get a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/api-keys).
+To get started, get a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/api-keys).
 We use the Gemini API because it has a generous free tier.

 ```bash
 export GEMINI_API_KEY="YOUR_API_KEY"